John Overton High School: Wrestling

-During this time, the Overton wrestlers had many individual state champions and All-Americans such as University of Nebraska recruit, Charles McTorry, Eric and Derrick Jordan, Sacred Heart University's Head Coach Casey Brewster, Timothy Drinkwine, Robby Lee, William Hadden, and others.
+During this time, the Overton wrestlers had many individual state champions and All-Americans such as Nebraska recruit, Charles McTorry, Eric and Derrick Jordan, Sacred Heart University's head coach Casey Brewster, Timothy Drinkwine, Robby Lee, William Hadden, and others.
 Many of these Overton graduates have gone on to pursue collegiate wrestling and coaching.

 Throughout the last fifteen years, the wrestling team has been coached by Ralph Gabriel, who has taken the team to many national tournaments such as the US Open in Broken Arrow, Oklahoma, the Virginia Duals in Hampton Virginia, the Tournament of Champions in Reno, Nevada.
 Other tournaments attended were in New Orleans, Central Square, New York, Herndon, Virginia; and Chattanooga, Tennessee.

 Football

 The football team won the Tennessee state championship in 1981 with a record of 14–0, under the leadership of Coach Nick Coutras.
 The stadium, visible from Interstate 65, is named after Coach Coutras, who had a 145–36 record in his sixteen years at Overton.
 The most recent success was in 2003 when the football team advanced to the quarterfinals of the state playoffs before losing to nearby rival and eventual champion Hillsboro High School.